DominikOzvald/msc-dominik-ozvald-2026/README.md

  This repository contains the Python source code for the architecture, training procedure, and evaluation of deep learning models intended for anomaly detection in logs generated within GitHub Actions pipeline workflows.
  The repository was created as part of the master's thesis "Application of AIOps methodology for anomaly detection in GitHub Actions pipelines" by Dominik Ožvald (2026), the full contents of which can be found in the docs/ directory.
- Key categories of anomalies defined and analyzed in the paper are: flaky tests, configuration drift, silent failures and security anomalies.
+ Key categories of anomalies defined and analyzed in the thesis are: flaky tests, configuration drift, silent failures and security anomalies.

 Mian features:
 - preprocessing of GitHub Actions logs;